GLanguage/Big_Numbers/README.md

 a * b
 ```
 Wait for more!
-_Note: Two constants are available: _
+_Notes:_ Two constants are available:
 ```
 ZERO = BigInt("0")
 ONE = BigInt("1")